 - Corporate identity: Here, it not only refers to the colors or the logo but also to the values to be sent.
 This is the true essence of the brand.

-Criteria to remember to enter the world of digital commerce
+Standards to take into account to enter the world of digital commerce

-You must have a reliable and efficient management system that takes care of online purchases and sales, distribution, product information, and digital marketing.
+Besides, you must have a trusty and efficient management system.
+This will allow you to take care of online purchases, sales, distribution, product information, and digital marketing.

 This system should cover: